Leeds agree deal for defender Kristensen

 The transfer is subject to the necessary international clearance and a work permit.

+"When I heard about the option to come here [to Leeds] I was really into it," Kristensen told BBC Radio Leeds.
+"It didn't take a lot to convince me it was a good idea.

+"I am just really happy that everything is settled and I can look forward to an exciting season."

-Kristensen links up again with boss Jesse Marsch, who previously managed him at the Austrian club.
+Kristensen links up again with boss Jesse Marsch, who previously managed him at the Austrian club, having signed him from Dutch club Ajax in 2019.

 He will become the second player to join Leeds from Salzburg this summer after American midfielder Brenden Aaronson agreed to move to the club last month.